LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

 ### Overview

+{: .notice}
+Please note Custom Endpoint is only accessible for early adapters.
+Contact Third-Party Bots team to enable the Custom Endpoint for your brand.

 The following document outlines the configuration of the **Custom Endpoint** connector.

 The Custom Endpoint feature of Third Party Bots allows brands to provide their REST API